learningequality/kolibri-docs/docs/manage/_lessons.rst

 Change Lesson Status
 --------------------

-Newly created lesson is *Inactive* by default, meaning that learners will not see it in their **Learn** view.
+A newly created lesson is *Inactive* by default, meaning that learners will not see it in their **Learn** view.
 To change the lesson status, follow these steps.

 1. Click the **Change** link under the *Status* heading.